bentman/PoSh-Profile/README.md

 # PoSh-Profile

 This is a base Powershell $PROFILE ... & it is always a "Work-in-Progress".
-It is not "static" and gets customized for each work environment purpose.

 ## Highlights

 - Easy to extend with additional functions and aliases.
 - Launches on every machine that is syncing `$env:OneDrive`.
+- This is "dynamic" - customize it for each work environment purpose.
 - Includes PowerShell functions to emulate Linux utilities (`grep`, `sed`, `touch`, `unzip`, etc.).

 ## Use Locations